CYDEV-ID/CyAnnouncer/README.md

 # Set to "" (empty quotes) to disable the prefix entirely.
 prefix: "&e[&l!&r&e] &r"

+# (NEW) --- SETTINGS SECTION (Feature #3) ---
+settings:
+  # Set to true to pick a random message from all available messages (global + specific) each cycle.
+  # Set to false to use the default sequential cycle (default).
+  random: false

 # --- ANNOUNCEMENTS SECTION ---
 announcements:
   # --- GLOBAL ANNOUNCEMENTS ---
   # To make a message global, add "all" to its 'servers' list.

+  # Example 1: Standard CHAT message (default type)
   - servers:
       - "all"
     lines:
       - "&eDon't forget to vote for the server every day!"
       - "&fUse the command &b/vote&f to get rewards."

+  # Example 2: Global ACTIONBAR message (Feature #2)
+  - servers:
+      - "all"
+    type: "ACTIONBAR" # (NEW) Type: CHAT, ACTIONBAR, or TITLE
+    # sound: "..." # (Note: Sound is NOT supported on BungeeCord)
+    lines:
+      - "&aWelcome!
+You are on server &e%server_name%&a!"
+      # Note: ACTIONBAR only uses the first line.

   # --- SERVER-SPECIFIC ANNOUNCEMENTS ---
   # These messages will ONLY be shown to players on the specified servers.

+  # Example 3: TITLE message for a specific server (Feature #2)
+  - servers:
+      - "lobby"
+    type: "TITLE"
+    lines:
+      - "&bWelcome to the Lobby!" # Line 1 is the main TITLE
+      - "&7Check out the new gadgets!" # Line 2 is the SUBTITLE

+  # Example 4: Original Survival message
   - servers:
       - "survival"
     lines: